IBM Personal Computer XT: Revisions and variants

 IBM made several submodels of the XT.

 The 3270 PC, a variant of the XT featuring 3270 terminal emulation, was released in October 1983.

 Submodel 068 and 078, released in 1985, offered dual-floppy configurations without a hard drive as well, and the new Enhanced Graphics Adapter and Professional Graphics Adapter became available as video card options.
+Retailers often sold such models with less expensive, non-IBM hard disks.
+By mid-1986 IBM sold hard disks with only 20% of XTs.

 In 1986, the 256–640 KB motherboard models were launched, which switched to half-height drives.

 Submodels 268, 278 and 089 came with 101-key keyboards (essentially the IBM Model M, but in a modified variant that used the XT's keyboard protocol and lacked LEDs).

 Submodels 267, 277 and 088 had the original keyboard, but 3.5" floppy drives became available and 20MB Seagate ST-225 hard disks in 5.25" half-height size replaced the full-height 10 MB drives.

 Submodel 788 was the only XT sold with the Color Graphics Adapter as a standard feature.

 Submodels 568, 588, and 589 were used as basis for the XT/370; they had an additional (co-)processor board that could execute System/370 instructions.
 An XT-based machine with a Series/1 co-processor board existed as well, but it had its own System Unit number, the IBM 4950.